The Ivy League & Financial Aid: The Ultimate Guide to All of Your Questions

 State financial aid

 Some states have separate financial aid programs, and all states offer reduced tuition for in-state students attending state-funded universities.
-State aid has much more variance than federal aid, and what opportunities are available to you depend entirely on your state of residence.
+State aid has much more variance than federal aid, and what opportunities are available to you depends entirely on your state of residence.

-Of note here is that many states have been cutting funding to public universities, causing those universities to increase tuition rates in order to remain solvent.
+Of note here is that many states have been cutting funding to public universities, causing those universities to increase tuition rates to remain solvent.
 While some states are trying to reverse this trend, others are not.
 While public universities generally remain far less expensive than their private counterparts, the gap is narrowing.

 Student loans